 All highly liquid investments with original maturities of three months or less are considered to be cash equivalents.
-The Company's cash equivalent instruments are valued based on quoted market prices in active markets classified within Level 2 of the fair value hierarchy established by FASB guidance for Fair Value Measurements.
+Cash equivalents are held for the purpose of meeting short-term cash commitments rather than for investment or other purposes.
 Restricted cash is excluded from cash and cash equivalents and is included in other long-term assets.